Jordan McGhee: Falkirk

 McGhee moved to Scottish Championship club Falkirk in August 2017 for an undisclosed transfer fee.
-He made his debut two days later on 2 September 2017, starting at centre-back as his new side defeated Sligo Rovers in the Challenge Cup 2-1.
+He made his debut two days later on 2 September 2017, starting at centre-back as his new side defeated Sligo Rovers in the Challenge Cup 2–1.
 McGhee was named as team captain in January 2019.
 Despite the team's best efforts, the Bairns were relegated to the Scottish League One at the end of the 2018–19 season.

 Dundee

+2019–20 season

 In June 2019, McGhee signed a two-year deal with Dundee, who had been relegated to the Championship the previous season.
 McGhee became a key figure for the Dark Blues, impressing in a variety of different positions, scoring two important goals in consecutive games, and playing in every game until getting surgery on his hand in February 2020, which sidelined him for a couple of weeks.
 McGhee would be voted by his teammates as Dundee's Player's Player of the Year at the end of the season.
 At the beginning of July, McGhee would be announced as team captain.

+2020–21 season

 In his second season with Dundee, McGhee would be employed further up the pitch as a box-to-box midfielder by manager James McPake and would find success in this role.
 In January 2021, McGhee signed a two-year extension with Dundee, keeping him at the club until 2023.
 Later that month, McGhee would suffer a torn pectoral muscle that would require surgery and looked likely to have ended his season.
 He would make his return in April however, having recovered quicker than expected, and started in a game away to Dunfermline Athletic immediately upon returning to the squad.
 McGhee's return was a big factor in Dundee's upturn in form, and he would score 3 vital goals in the Premiership play-offs to help Dundee gain promotion to the Premiership.

+2021–22 season

 During the 2021–22 season, McGhee would require minor surgery to fix a persistent knee issue, which would sideline him for several weeks.
-Throughout the season he would return to his usual centre-back role under McPake and Mark McGhee, and play his most games for the club in a single season yet, though this would not be enough to avoid relegation and a return to the Championship.
+Throughout the season he would return to his usual centre back role under McPake and Mark McGhee, and play his most games for the club in a single season yet, though this would not be enough to avoid relegation and a return to the Championship.